cncf/tag-security/assessments/guide/security-reviewer.md

 * attending project presentation with Q&A
 * discussion via Slack or additional live Q&A sessions

-## Expectations

-GitHub issues are assigned to security reviewers.
-Security reviewers are expected to conduct an in-depth review described in the [Security Assessment Guide](./).
-Security reviewers should seek the approval of the other participating security reviewers and at least 1 co-chair before merging.

 ## Conflict of interest

 There is a possibility of a conflict of interest that can arise between a security reviewer and